bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 Sander Mertens, of Flecs fame, [describes in details] the prerequisites for an entity relationship implementation.
-One of those prerequisites is the ability to use entity ids as query parameters.
+One of those prerequisites is the ability to use specific entity ids as query parameters.
 Dynamic queries allow just that.

 ### A long wait